colorlessenergy/colorlessenergy.github.io/_projects/loltrivia.md

 ## 📜 features

-### 🎨 posts
+### 🎨 questions

-* can be sorted by user liked and most liked
+* are ordered by vote count
 * can be filtered by search
+* can be requested
-* can be liked by a person that is signed in
+* only 1 champion can be voted for

+### 🔒 Firebase Authentication

+* sign in / sign up with email and password
+* continue with google

 ### ☀️ themes 🌙